Overv/VulkanTutorial/en/11_Compute_Shader.md

 This opens up the world of general purpose computing on graphics processor units (GPGPU), no matter where your application is running.
 GPGPU means that you can do general computations on your GPU, something that has traditionally been a domain of CPUs.
 But with GPUs having become more and more powerful and more flexible, many workloads that would require the general purpose capabilities of a CPU can now be done on the GPU in realtime.

-A few examples of where the compute capabilities of a GPU can be used are image manipulation and physics, e.g. for a particle system.
+A few examples of where the compute capabilities of a GPU can be used are image manipulation, post processing, lighting calculations, physics (e.g. for a particle system) and much more.
 And it's even possible to use only compute for doing computational only work that does not require any graphics output, e.g. number crunching or AI related things.
 This is called "headless compute".

 ## Advantages